waterme7on/openGauss-operator/README.md

-# openGauss-controller
+# openGauss-operator

-The openGauss-controller uses the [client-go](https://github.com/kubernetes/client-go) library to develop a custom controller monitoring, scheduling and updating openGauss cluster in kubernetes.
+The openGauss-operator uses the [client-go](https://github.com/kubernetes/client-go) library to develop a custom controller monitoring, scheduling and updating openGauss cluster in kubernetes.

 ### Table of Content